Andrewzekid/Craze/README.md

 - [ ] Update metric we’ll use to evaluate each guess: [predicted number of remaining words after that guess.](https://medium.com/@gordonbchen/wordle-solver-a1a531d22085)
 - [ ] Fix word list, current word list is: [current word list](https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93)
 - [ ] Reinforcement learning implementation (In far far future)
+- [ ] Incorporate probability that words come up into score calculation
+- [ ] Gets stuck on situations when you know four green letters and dont know the last one